nikerla/vc-content/Pages/for-business-professionals.md

 				<li class="list-item">
 					<img alt="Merchandising" src="/assets/images/features/crosssell.png">
 					<h1>Merchandising</h1>
-					<p>Our tools are designed for innovative companies where merchants collaborate closely with brand marketing.
+					<p>Our tools are designed for innovative companies where merchants collaborate closely with brand marketers.
 We provide tools to optimize your
 					offering and drive conversions.
 With Cross-sells, up-sells, product recommendations and even custom relations you will be able to execute any merchandising plan.
 					</p>
 					<ul class="features-list">